 - Increase oven to 400 degrees F.

-- Mix together dry ingredients in a large bowl from flour - baking soda.
-Add butter and mix using pastry cutter, a knife or your hands, until mixture resembles coarse meal.
+- Mix together dry ingredients in a large bowl including flour, sugar, salt, baking powder, and baking soda.
+Add butter and use a pastry cutter, a knife or your hands to mix until the mixture resembles coarse meal.
 Add buttermilk and mix until just combined.
 Fold in chopped bacon.

 - Lightly dust flour onto work surface.
 Divide dough in half.
-Working with one batch at a time, shape dough into 3/4 inch thick circle.
-Cut into 8 wedges.
-Lay on baking sheet lined with parchment paper.
-Repeat with other dough.
+Working with one batch at a time, shape dough into a ¾ inch thick square.
+Cut the dough into 8 equal pieces.
+Lay them on a baking sheet lined with parchment paper and repeat with the remaining dough.

-- Brush tops of scones with buttermilk and sprinkle with brown sugar.
+- Brush the tops of scones with buttermilk and sprinkle with coarse sugar.
 Bake for 15-20 minutes or until golden brown.
 Serve warm.

 **Helpful tips and common mistakes

-If you haven’t yet, check out my recipe for strawberry basil buttermilk scones, which uses the same basic recipe, for hints and tips.
+If you haven't yet, check out my recipe for strawberry basil buttermilk scones for hints and tips.

 The maple bacon is the star of this scone as it should be.
-Unlike fresh fruit which can make the scone too moist, a heavy hand of the bacon doesn’t hurt!
-Maple bacon scones – how can you go wrong?
+When making fresh fruit scones, you have to be careful to not add too much or the pastry will be soggy.
+In the case of these bacon scones, a heavy hand of the bacon doesn't hurt!
+Maple bacon scones - how can you go wrong?

 For more breakfast pastry inspiration check out this bostock with blood orange marmalade!